Money (album)

-Money is the sixth studio album by German industrial band KMFDM, released in February 1992 by Wax Trax!
+Money is the fifth studio album by German industrial band KMFDM, released in February 1992 by Wax Trax!
 Records.
 It was originally intended to be titled Apart, with each of the two core members, Sascha Konietzko and En Esch, recording half an album and combining their work.
 The album ended up using only Konietzko's half, along with additional songs.
 It received mixed reviews, but spawned a number of club hits.
 It went out of print in the late 1990s and was re-released in 2006.

 History

 Bandmates Sascha Konietzko and En Esch had a falling out at the end of their 1990 tour with My Life with the Thrill Kill Kult.
 Each was given the funds to record one side of their next (and presumed final, at the time) album, Apart.
 Both worked in the same Hamburg studio, M.O.B., with engineer Blank Fontana and guitarist Günter Schulz, but never interacted with each other directly.
 These sessions would be the last time the group worked with Fontana at M.O.B.

 After the two halves were combined and pressed onto an album, Esch's half was rejected by Wax Trax!
 Records's executives, who didn't think it sounded like KMFDM.
 The record company gave Konietzko additional funds to record more songs.
 He finished the album by including new remixes of previously released material.
 After yet another tracklist revision by Konietzko, he changed the title to Money, and later reconciled with Esch in the later stages of the album's production.
 A number of other tracks intended for the album ended up on other albums or singles.

 The album cover includes a self-portrait of long time KMFDM artist Aidan Hughes, who appears as the man on the left side of the cover.
 The album's cover came about after Hughes experienced "artistic block" because he usually tried to base his artwork on the music as closely as possible; Konietzko allowed him more freedom to create cover art, so Hughes became inspired to create the cover for Money based on his own personal experience instead.
 Hughes related that the image represents "my disillusionment with the street lifestyle I was experiencing at the time, and the art carries with it the implication that no matter what temptation lies in your path, you still gotta pay!"